kevva/max-argument-size/readme.md

 ### maxArgumentSize()

-Returns a promise for a number with the maximum argument size.
+Returns a Promise for a number with the maximum argument size.

 ### maxArgumentSize.sync()